| If I Could - Chapter EightWinterWhen Kohana woke, she noticed at once that she was no longer on

 if he'd done her a favor by finding out.
 "Believe me, I would

+remember it."
 There was no answer.
 She followed him through the richly adorned

 rooms and halls to the kitchen, cuddling Tanrei to her.
 Cats really